seakers/chiplet-design/README.md

-# Chiplet Design with HISIM module from Harvard University
+# Chiplet Design with HISIM
+Generative design of chiplets using the HISIM module form Harvard University.